-Please be advised that for the foreseeable future the TRANSFER STATION will be open to the public on Sundays ONLY, 12pm to 4pm.
+Please be advised that from the 5th January 2021, the TRANSFER STATION will be open to the public on Sundays 12pm to 4pm, and Tuesdays and Thursdays 2pm to 4pm.

 Waste Management and Transfer Stations

 The Environment Protection Authority (EPA) has imposed strict conditions on the disposal of waste in South Australia and the Peterborough waste depot has been converted to a waste transfer station, where all waste is either recycled and/or transported off-site in bulk.

 All rubbish MUST be sorted, and under no circumstances will rubbish be accepted from outside the district (including rubbish collected commercially).

 Sunday – 12 noon until 4pm

 Tuesday - 2pm until 4pm (from 5th January 2021)

 Thursday - 2pm until 4pm (from 5th January 2021)

 THE TRANSFER STATION WILL BE CLOSED ON CATASTROPHIC FIRE DAYS.
 Some areas may be restricted on wet days, with access to sealed surface areas only.

 (Closed Easter Sunday, Xmas day and all Public Holidays)